Making a brooder box from a plastic tote is super simple and even someone with limited DIY skills can do it!

 Supplies you will need:

-I like to tighten up the bolts every year when I take it out of storage, but they have never failed me despite my big fat cats that love to sit on top of the wire watching the birds and warming themselves by the heat lamp.
-The box that I use is 32″ long x 19″ wide x 16″ tall.
-This size box is good for brooding 5-6 chicks or 2-3 ducklings for the first 4-6 weeks of life.
+I like to tighten up the bolts every year when I take it out of storage, but they have never failed me despite my big fat cats that love to sit on top of the wire watching the bird.
+The box that I use is 106 quarts and 34 inches x 19 inches.
+This size box is good for brooding 7-8 chicks or 3-4 ducklings for the first 4-6 weeks of life.
 I have used my brooder box for many seasons it’s worked out great!

 After the chicks are a week or two old, you can add a small roost for them to practice roosting on.
 Mostly, they will just sleep in a giant pile of fluff together, but they will like jumping around on the roost.
 I made one out of 2×2 lumber, the “legs” raise it just 4 inches off the ground so no one gets hurt jumping up or down.
-Stick a thermometer on the back wall so you can monitor the temperature.
-Click here to read more about raising little chicks
+Click here to read more about raising chicks

-Ducklings: Brooding ducklings is a whole different game.
+Brooding ducklings is a whole different game.
 While you can brood ducklings and chicks together if you have a really big brooder, I wouldn’t recommend it in a small plastic tote.
 Ducklings love water and they love to splash around and mix their feed & water making a giant mucky mess.
 The chicks will hate this.
 For ducklings, cut a piece of rubber shelf liner to fit the bottom of the box.
-This will provide a non slippery surface for the ducklings to walk on and will raise the bedding up a little bit so it’s not soaking wet.
+This will provide a non slippery surface for the ducklings to walk on and will raise the bedding up a little bit so it’s not sitting in spilled water.

 Pine shavings are not a good choice when brooding ducklings because they will get soupy fast.
 Straw bedding is inexpensive and will hold up better to sloppy duck feet.
 Get a small baking pan and place it in the brooder.
 Put the feed & water in the pan and put straw bedding everywhere else.
 The pan will help catch the water that is splashed around, you can take the pan out a couple times a day and dump it to keep the brooder cleaner.

 For the feed, you want to use something shallow.
 I use a terracotta pot saucer.
 For their water, you can use a Mason jar base for the first 5-6 days.
 The ducklings grow so quickly and they need so much water that it isn’t practical to use it much longer than that, plus they need to be able to dip their head under the water and their little heads won’t fit in the Mason jar base for long.
 After that we switch to a 1.5 quart glass baking dish, deep enough for them to splash in.
 You don’t want to start off with a deep baking dish because awkward newborn ducks have a hard time balancing and can often find themselves turtled on their back unable to get up.
 If that happened while they were drinking they could drown.
-Stick a thermometer on the back wall so you can monitor the temperature.
 Click here to read more about brooding ducklings